boonelschenbroich/genetrail3/README.md

 Installation
 ------------
-Currently we only support building GeneTrail2 under Linux.
+Currently we only support building GeneTrail 3 under Linux.
 Windows and MacOS X are not supported.
-For compiling GeneTrail2 you need the following software:
+For compiling GeneTrail 3 you need the following software:

 - [GCC](https://gcc.gnu.org/) >= 4.9 or [clang](http://clang.llvm.org/) >= 3.5
 - [CMake](https://cmake.org/) >= 2.8.12.2